SG expects Q4 lottery revenue and earnings growth as sale approaches

 Scientific Games last week also secured the World Lottery Association’s Responsible Gaming Framework Certificate of Alignment for its global operations spanning five continents.

-The independent audit recognised that Scientific Games has in place a number of processes including the Healthy Play program, which, introduced in 2020, designed to promote healthy enjoyment of games through player education.
+The independent audit recognised that Scientific Games has in place a number of processes including the Healthy Play programme which, introduced in 2020, is designed to promote healthy enjoyment of games through player education.

 Also this month, Scientific Games withdrew its all-stock offer to acquire the remaining 19% equity interest in its SciPlay social gaming division.

 In July last year, Scientific Games put forward a proposal to purchase all SciPlay shares that it did not own.
 The agreement implied enterprise value of $1.90bn and would have seen SciPlay shareholders, other than SGC, receive 0.25 shares of Scientific Games stock for each share of SciPlay stock.

 However, the decision to withdraw the proposal sees SGC retain its 81% economic interest and 98% voting interest in SciPlay.